likelet/VSOLassoBag/docs/contents/installation.rst

 Since X_1 ~ X_10 were set to be important features, the obtained result disrecovered all important features, but also included some unimportant ones (from X_468 to X_286).

+If set **do.plot** == TRUE, a PDF file named "ObservedFreqDistribution" will be generated for result visualisation.

 The histogram below shows the distribution of observed frequency of variables with observed frequency >=1, and the average selection ratio calculated based on the observed frequency.